ysyk2021/the-future-of-office-work-exploring-the-intersection-of-ai-and-workflow-optimization/src/chapter-7-1.md

-# Measuring the ROI and Effectiveness of AI Implementation in Office Workflow Practice

 As organizations increasingly integrate artificial intelligence (AI) into their office workflows, it becomes essential to evaluate the impact of these technologies on productivity, efficiency, and business value.
 This chapter explores the various metrics that can be used to measure the return on investment (ROI) and effectiveness of AI implementation in office workflow practices.